annadoannn/cse15l-lab-reports/lab report 1.md

-# Remote Access and FileSystem
+# Lab 1 -- Remote Access and FileSystem
 For each of the commands `cd`, `ls`, and `cat`, and using the workspace you created in this lab:
 1. Share an example of using the command with no arguments.
 2. Share an example of using the command with a path to a directory as an argument.